Tanmay9223/AI-employee-platform/README.md

 - Conversation history is included in prompts but Gemini context window is not explicitly managed for very long conversations
 - The `checksum` field exists on the schema but is not yet computed in the seeder (planned for idempotent re-sync)
 - No end-to-end tests exist — the system was validated manually during development

 ---

+## AI Tools Usage

+I used AI tools heavily as a pair-programmer to speed up development.

+**What I designed and drove:**
+- The overall system architecture and multi-tenant security model.
+- The database schema rules (financial precision, provenance).
+- The LangGraph agent workflow and citation enforcement logic.
+- Identifying and fixing scalability bottlenecks.

+**What the AI wrote for me:**
+- The repetitive UI boilerplate (Tailwind classes, Next.js page scaffolding).
+- Basic API route setup in Fastify.
+- Generating the dummy JSON seed data.
+- Formatting the Mermaid diagrams and sections in this README based on my notes.

+---